stanfordnlp/stanza/_pages/new_language_charlm.md

 ```bash
 for i in `ls text`; do echo $i; cat text/$i/* > $i.txt; xz $i.txt; done
 ```

+With `--text --discard_empty`, these files are already plain text with no `<doc>` wrapper tags and no near-empty stub documents, so this concatenation step needs no further cleanup.

 We now have an Oscar dump and a Wikipedia dump.
 We can turn this raw data into train/dev/test splits for the charlm.
 First, we organize